MTG-Deck-Aid/documentation-and-development/Documentation/Testing Documents/Testing.md

 ### Test Validation

-Verify Cards:
+#### Verify Cards:

 Aspects to be tested:

-        1 - test that verify cards works when passed a valid list of names 2 - test that verify cards returns correct response when there are invalid cards 3 - Ensure that a deck can be validated in less than 5 seconds Test Coverage:
+    1 - test that verify cards works when passed a valid list of names

+    2 - test that verify cards returns correct response when there are invalid cards

+    3 - Ensure that a deck can be validated in less than 5 seconds

+Test Coverage:

     1 - TC-AP01

     2 - TC-AP02

     3 - TC-AP15

-Get Image Links:
+#### Get Image Links:

 Aspects to be tested:

-        1 - Ensure that route successfully returns image links for requested card Test Coverage:
+    1 - Ensure that route successfully returns image links for requested card

+Test Coverage:

     1 - TC-AP03

-Get Commander:
+#### Get Commander:

 Aspects to be tested:

-        1 - Ensure that route successfully returns data related to the provided commander Test Coverage:
+    1 - Ensure that route successfully returns data related to the provided commander

+Test Coverage:

     1 - TC-AP04

-Get Suggestions:
+#### Get Suggestions:

 Aspects to be tested:

-        1 - Ensure that route successfully returns suggestioned create by gemini llm 2 - Ensure route still works when no changes are requested (edge case) Test Coverage:
+    1 - Ensure that route successfully returns suggestioned create by gemini llm

+    2 - Ensure route still works when no changes are requested (edge case)

+Test Coverage:

     1 - TC-AP05

     2 - TC-AP06

-Get autocomplete suggestions:
+#### Get autocomplete suggestions:

 Aspects to be tested:

-        1 - Ensure that route successfully returns potential autocomplete options when searching for an actual card 2 - Ensure route successfully indicates when there are no potential autocomplete options Test Coverage:
+    1 - Ensure that route successfully returns potential autocomplete options when searching for an actual card

+    2 - Ensure route successfully indicates when there are no potential autocomplete options

+Test Coverage:

     1 - TC-AP07

     2 - TC-AP08

-Get decks:
+#### Get decks:

 Aspects to be tested:

-        1 - test that route returns successfully when retrieving an actual deck 2 - test that route returns properly when retrieving a non-existent deck Test Coverage:
+    1 - test that route returns successfully when retrieving an actual deck

+    2 - test that route returns properly when retrieving a non-existent deck

+Test Coverage:

     1 - TC-AP09

     2 - TC-AP10

-Get user decks:
+#### Get user decks:

 Aspects to be tested:

-        1 - test that route returns successfully when retrieving decks for a proper user 2 - test that route returns properly when retrieving decks for a non existent user Test Coverage:
+    1 - test that route returns successfully when retrieving decks for a proper user

+    2 - test that route returns properly when retrieving decks for a non existent user

+Test Coverage:

     1 - TC-AP11

     2 - TC-AP12

-Update Deck:
+#### Update Deck:

 Aspects to be tested:

-        1 - Ensure that route returns properly after call and check that database is successfully updated Test Coverage:
+    1 - Ensure that route returns properly after call and check that database is successfully updated

+Test Coverage:

     1 - TC-AP13

-Create Deck:
+#### Create Deck:

 Aspects to be tested:

-        1 - Ensure that route returns properly after call and check that database is successfully updated Test Coverage:
+    1 - Ensure that route returns properly after call and check that database is successfully updated

+Test Coverage:

     1 - TC-AP14

 ## Additional Coverage within API testing

-Along with confirming that all routes are functioning as expected these test also ensure that user token authentication is behaving as expected within tests TC-AP09 -> TC-AP14
+Along with confirming that all routes are functioning as expected these tests also ensure that user token authentication is behaving as expected within tests:

+TC-AP09 -> TC-AP14

 ## LLM Connector